 In the context of CBRB, community infrastructure (Figure 3.1) also refers to small-scale basic structures, technical facilities and systems that are critical for the lives and livelihoods of the community.
 They are low-cost, small-scale infrastructures built over time, through community-led initiatives and according to the needs and aspirations of the local population.
 These micro infrastructures are socially, economically and operationally linked with community lives and livelihood options.
 They ensure access to basic services and are considered critical lifelines for the survival of the community (GFDRR et al., 2017).
 Despite their importance, these small-scale infrastructures represent a weaker segment of the assets available at the local level and can make the community more vulnerable to shocks.

 Figure 3.4 Critical infrastructure types34

-ership Development Forum on Mainstreaming Adaptation and Disaster Reduction into Development (MADRiD) in 2012.
+34 Adapted by authors based on course modules of the Third Leadership Development Forum on Mainstreaming Adaptation and Disaster Reduction into Development (MADRiD) in 2012.

 Table 3.1 Typology of community infrastructure35